 - A Visiting Lecturer, teaching and tutoring students in museum education at postgraduate level.

-- Knowledgeable and well connected in the sector through my roles in the Group for Education in Museums (GEM), International Council of Museums (ICOM), Committee for Education and Cultural Action (CECA) and as a judge for the Sandford Awards for museum education.
+- Knowledgeable and well connected in the sector through my roles in the Group for Education in Museums (GEM) and the International Council of Museums (ICOM) Committee for Education and Cultural Action (CECA).

-- A PhD researcher in Heritage Learning in the Centre for the History of the Emotions at Queen Mary University, London.
+- A PhD researcher in Heritage and Emotions in the Centre for the History of the Emotions at Queen Mary University, London.

-I am a passionate and committed heritage learning professional.
-I have over 12 years experience of creating and managing projects in different museums, cultural organisations and heritage sites such as Open House London, Historic Royal Palaces (HRP), the Victoria and Albert Museum (V&A), UCL Museums and Culture&.
+I am a passionate and committed cultural heritage learning professional.
+I have over 13 years experience of creating and managing projects in different museums, cultural organisations and heritage sites such as Open House London, Historic Royal Palaces (HRP), the Victoria and Albert Museum (V&A), UCL Museums and Culture&.

-I combine this practical experience with an academic grounding in theory, through my role as Visiting Lecturer on the MA in Museums and Galleries in Education at UCL Institute of Education and as a PhD researcher.
+I combine this practical experience with an academic grounding in theory, through my role as a Visiting Lecturer on various BA and MA Museum Studies courses and as a PhD researcher.
 I also have an in-depth understanding of cultural policy, strategy and best practice through my roles in sector support organisations such as GEM and ICOM.

 For more information about how we can work together, please go to work with me.